hussaifm/regression-analysis-SAS/README.md

 # Results
 1) The slope of trestbps is 0.36402 and the corresponding p-value is 0.0321.

-2)The correlation p-value is also 0.0321 which is similar to the p-value to the slope and the correlation coefficient is 0.12317.
+2) The correlation p-value is also 0.0321 which is similar to the p-value to the slope and the correlation coefficient is 0.12317.

 # Conclusion
 1)	The pvalue is < 0.05, we reject the HT and there is relationship between the cholesterol levels and resting blood pressure.
 Also, because the slope is positive then the relationship is positive between cholesterol levels and resting blood pressure.